NFL-Union, league agree to daily COVID-19 testing through Sept. 5

 NFL players can expect daily COVID-19 testing through Sept.
 5, the players' union said on Wednesday ahead of the season kickoff next month.
 The league has conducted 109,075 COVID-19 tests among players, staff and coaches since the start of training camps through Tuesday, NFL Chief Medical Officer Allen Sills told reporters on Wednesday, with an overall positive rate 0.46% and a positive rate among players of 0.81%.

-Sills said a total of 53 new positives were confirmed among players upon their intake into training camp last month.
-Sills added that he was not aware of any individual who was "seriously ill" from a COVID-19 positive, adding that not every positive necessarily meant a person was "actively infected."
+Sills said a total of 53 new infections were confirmed among players when they arrived at training camp last month.
+Sills added that he was not aware of any individual who was "seriously ill" from COVID-19, adding that not every positive necessarily meant a person was "actively infected."

-"Our goal is all the same: to have the safest possible environment for everyone," said Sills.
-“We want to try to ensure that there’s no-one - player, coach, staff member, official, anyone - who steps onto a field with an active COVID infection."
-The league continues to enforce social distancing measures ahead of its Sept.
+"Our goal is all the same: to have the safest possible environment for everyone," Sills said.
+“We want to try to ensure that there’s no one - player, coach, staff member, official, anyone - who steps onto a field with an active COVID infection."
+The league continues to enforce social-distancing measures ahead of its Sept.
 10 season start.

-More than 60 players have opted out of playing this season, according to media reports, amid the new coronavirus pandemic that upended professional sports earlier this year.
-The Washington Football Team said on Tuesday it would not allow any fans to attend out of an "abundance of caution," but added that it would re-evaluate the decision if conditions improved, becoming the latest franchise to limit - or ban outright - spectators at games.
+More than 60 players have opted out of playing this season, according to media reports, amid the coronavirus pandemic that upended much of daily life this year.
+The Washington Football Team said on Tuesday it would not allow any fans to attend out of an "abundance of caution," but added that it would re-evaluate the decision if conditions improved.

+The New Orleans Saints said on Wednesday that they would not permit attendees at their Sept.
+13 home opener, becoming the latest franchise to limit spectators at games, adding that they would "continuously monitor trends" to evaluate whether they could welcome fans at their Sept.
+27 home game against the Green Bay Packers.
+"Although the current guidance we have received from our government leaders suggest this to be unlikely, we remain prepared to host fans if allowed," the team said in a written statement.

 ALSO READ